Cilla Black: Early fame – the Brian Epstein years

 Black's second single, released at the beginning of 1964, was a cover of the Burt Bacharach–Hal David composition "Anyone Who Had a Heart", which had been written for Dionne Warwick.
 The single beat Warwick's recording into the UK charts and rose to No. 1 in Britain in February 1964 (spending three weeks there), selling 800,000 UK copies in the process.
 Her second UK No. 1 success, "You're My World", was an English-language rendition of the Italian popular song "Il Mio Mondo" by composer Umberto Bindi.
 She also enjoyed chart success with the song in America, Australia, New Zealand, Europe, South Africa and Canada.
 Both songs sold over one million copies worldwide, and were awarded gold discs.

 Black's two No. 1 successes were followed by the release of another Lennon–McCartney composition, "It's for You", as her fourth UK single.
 Paul McCartney played piano at the recording session, and the song proved to be another success for Black, peaking at No. 7 on the UK charts.
 In Canada it reached No. 39.

 Black belonged to a generation of British female singers which included Dusty Springfield, Helen Shapiro, Petula Clark, Sandie Shaw, Marianne Faithfull, and Lulu.
-Other than Clark, these artists were not singer-songwriters but interpreters of 1960s contemporary popular music by songwriters and producers.
+Other than Clark, these singers were not songwriters.
 Black recorded much material during this time, including songs written by Phil Spector, Tim Hardin and Burt Bacharach.
 All were produced by George Martin at Abbey Road Studios.
-Randy Newman, writer and composer of "I've Been Wrong Before", which Cilla Black recorded in 1965, was quoted as saying: "Cilla Black's "I've Been Wrong Before" is about the best cover record anyone has ever done of my songs."
+Randy Newman, writer and composer of "I've Been Wrong Before", which Cilla Black recorded in 1965, was quoted as saying: "Cilla Black's 'I've Been Wrong Before' is about the best cover record anyone has ever done of my songs."

 Black's version of "You've Lost That Lovin' Feelin'" (1965) reached No. 2 on the UK charts.
 A week later the Righteous Brothers' original version of the same song went to No. 1 while Black's version dropped to No. 5.
 The single wasn't critically well received, however; the Rolling Stones' manager Andrew Loog Oldham took out an advert in the Melody Maker to deride Black's efforts compared with the original.